Hoopoe: In folklore, myth and religion

 The connection of the hoopoe with Solomon and the Queen of Sheba in the Qur'anic tradition is mentioned in passing in Rudyard Kipling's Just So story "The Butterfly that Stamped".

 In the pre-Islamic Vainakh religion of Chechnya, Ingushetia and Dagestan, the hoopoe was sacred to the goddess Tusholi and known as "Tusholi's hen".
 As her bird, it could be hunted only with the permission of the goddess's high priest for strictly medicinal purposes.

-In Persia, hoopoes were seen as a symbol of virtue, and one was portayed as a leader of the birds in the Persian book of poems The Conference of the Birds (Mantiq al-Tayr by Attar), though when the birds seek a king, the hoopoe points out that the Simurgh is the king of the birds.
+In Persia, hoopoes were seen as a symbol of virtue, and one was portrayed as a leader of the birds in the Persian book of poems The Conference of the Birds (Mantiq al-Tayr by Attar), though when the birds seek a king, the hoopoe points out that the Simurgh is the king of the birds.

 Hoopoes were thought of as thieves across much of Europe, and harbingers of war in Scandinavia.
 In Estonian tradition, hoopoes are strongly connected with death and the underworld; their song is believed to foreshadow death for many people or cattle.
 In medieval ritual magic, the hoopoe was thought to be an evil bird.
 The Munich Manual of Demonic Magic, a collection of magical spells compiled in Germany frequently requires the sacrifice of a hoopoe to summon demons and perform other magical intentions.

 Tereus, transformed into the hoopoe, is the king of the birds in the Ancient Greek comedy The Birds by Aristophanes.
 In Ovid's Metamorphoses, book 6, King Tereus of Thrace rapes Philomela, his wife Procne's sister, and cuts out her tongue.
 In revenge, Procne kills their son Itys and serves him as a stew to his father.
 When Tereus sees the boy's head, which is served on a platter, he grabs a sword but just as he attempts to kill the sisters, they are turned into birds—Procne into a swallow and Philomela into a nightingale.
 Tereus himself is turned into an epops (6.674), translated as lapwing by Dryden and lappewincke (lappewinge) by John Gower in his Confessio Amantis, or hoopoe in A.S.
 Kline's translation.
 The bird's crest indicates his royal status, and his long, sharp beak is a symbol of his violent nature.
 English translators and poets probably had the northern lapwing in mind, considering its crest.

 As emblem

+In Paleolithic artwork, from current southern Russia and Azerbaijan, the bird is presented as "the bird-sun."
+This is the earliest found symbolism of the hoopoe.

-The Eurasian hoopoe was chosen as the national bird of Israel in May 2008 in conjunction with the country's 60th anniversary, following a national survey of 155,000 citizens, outpolling the white-spectacled bulbul.
+The Eurasian hoopoe was chosen as the national bird of Israel in May 2008 by a national survey of 155,000 citizens, which was organized by the Society for the Protection of Nature in Israel.
 The hoopoe appears on the logo of the University of Johannesburg and is the official mascot of the university's sports teams.
 The municipalities of Armstedt and Brechten, have a hoopoe in their coats of arms, as does Mārupe Municipality since 2021.